Skip to content

 Beinn an Eoin — common questions

-Beinn an Eoin is rated 5/5 (very challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 752m of ascent and takes most walkers 5-8 hours.
+Beinn an Eoin carries a 5/5 (very challenging) grade on the OutdoorSCOT scale.
+Count on about 15km, 752m of ascent and a 5-8 hour day on the standard route.
 Terrain: The Flowerdale path is firm and well drained — a real pleasure for the approach.

-Where do I park for Beinn an Eoin?
+Where should I park to climb Beinn an Eoin?

 Standard parking is at NG857721 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.